-As the Indigenous Knowledge Exchange Leader at LPC, Jordan supports relationship building among Indigenous content experts in health and education.
-He actively pursues opportunities to promote and celebrate Indigenous ways of being, doing, and knowing at national and international conferences.
-As an Associate Consultant, he provides workshop and training sessions on Two-Eyed Seeing and Decolonizing Methodologies.
+As the Indigenous Knowledge Exchange Leader at LPC, Jordan supports relationship building among Indigenous content experts in health, education, and beyond.
+He actively pursues opportunities to promote and celebrate Indigenous ways of being, doing, and knowing in addition to providing workshops, training sessions, as well as consultation on a variety of topics.

 NEW TEAM MEMBERS

 Dusty Yurkin (she/her)